SethCarrier/SQL/README.md

 # Seth Carrier's SQL Portfolio
 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL code I've written.
-Feel free to reach out with any questions you may have.
+Feel free to reach out with any questions you may have to s.s.carrier55@gmail.com